 The list now sits at 78.
 If I don’t make it to another one this year, 2012 will have seen me add 30 new waterfalls to my list.
 With a full time job and busy life, that is a sweet accomplishment.
 The latest additions towards the bottom include some more waterfalls from Panthertown Valley, Wilson Creek, and the great state of West Virginia.
 Surely 2013 will get me over the 100 waterfall mark!
 Here’s to happy waterfall hiking!

-Today, I took the opportunity to visit one of my favorite waterfalls, North Harper Creek Falls, and another popular waterfall in the area, Harper Creek Falls.
+Today, I took the opportunity to visit two of my favorite waterfalls in the Wilson Creek Wilderness: North Harper Creek Falls, and Harper Creek Falls.
 Similar names, but different waterfalls on different creeks.
-This means a drive into the Wilson Creek Wilderness.
-The weather was fantastic, deep blue sky and temps about 60.
+The weather for this spring day hike was fantastic, deep blue sky and temps about 60.
 It was a perfect day to hike.
-I decided to do The Harpers because a very special young lady named Harper Grace is turning 1 today.
-Happy Birthday Harper!!!
+My decision for hiking to The Harpers was made due to a very special young lady named Harper Grace turning 1 today.
+I could not make it to Atlanta for her party, but I can hike to 2 waterfalls that could be…..named after her.
+(Lol) Happy Birthday Harper!!!

 Ahh, another January day where the temps are pushing 60, and I had the day off of work, what to do, what to do.
 With some recent rains, the answer was clear, hike to see some waterfalls.Being January, I wanted to stay in the lower elevations, by that I mean 3000 feet or less.
 It seemed a fine day to do some hiking in Wilson Creek.I decided to hike the Harper Creek Trail which follows Harper Creek, a